Blog

 How do you manage cosmetics inventory with a 3PL?

-Cosmetics inventory is managed through a warehouse management system that tracks SKUs, lot numbers, expiration dates, and real-time stock levels.
-A cosmetics 3PL uses barcode scanning, demand forecasting, and automated replenishment to prevent stockouts and overstock.
+Cosmetics inventory is managed through a centralized warehouse management system (WMS) that tracks SKUs, lot numbers, expiration dates, batch codes, and real-time stock levels across every receiving, storage, and shipping touchpoint.
+A cosmetics 3PL combines barcode and RFID scanning, AI-driven demand forecasting, cycle counting, and automated replenishment triggers to prevent stockouts, eliminate overstock, and maintain inventory accuracy above 99%.
+This level of control is especially critical for beauty brands managing high-SKU assortments, seasonal launches, influencer-driven demand spikes, and multi-channel distribution across retail, wholesale, and DTC.

 Is cosmetics warehousing regulated?